sminez/acme-corp/dirtree/README.md

 - Attempting to click on any user entered text in the window will most likely cause a crash.

+- Spaces in file names _sometimes_ causes the plumber to fail...not sure why!

+- Some files refuse to open (again, not sure why yet...)

 - The entire tree is redrawn on each expansion / collapse of a node.
 If you have expanded a lot of nodes then you will see some noticeable redraw.